 Chris is an Accountant by vocation, with a BCom (Accounting), DipCom (Taxation and Law) and a MCom Hons (Taxation) all from the University of Auckland.
 Chris lives with his family in Seattle in the USA.

 Eliot Crowther Sales, Executive Director and Co-Founder

 Eliot Crowther is a Co-Founder of Pushpay (along with CEO Chris Heaslip) and is a proven sales professional with several years’ experience working in commercial high value sales.
-Eliot co-founded Pushpay after realising there was a significant opportunity to aggregate mobile commerce tools to enable Merchants to efficiently and effectively communicate and transact with Consumers.
-Eliot helps drive Merchant growth and Consumer engagement through targeted product offerings.
+Eliot co-founded Pushpay after realising there was a significant opportunity to aggregate mobile commerce tools to enable Customers to efficiently and effectively communicate and transact with Consumers.
+Eliot helps drive Customer growth and Consumer engagement through targeted product offerings.

 Prior to co-founding Pushpay, Eliot was a leading sales executive at HRV, the home ventilation business.
 His in-depth understanding of the sales process and mobile commerce was essential in establishing two of Pushpay’s key vertical markets, the Faith Sector and Non-Profit Organisations (NPOs).
 Eliot is now focused on executing Pushpay’s strategy to adapt its mobile commerce solutions to expand into SMEs and Corporate Organisations.

 Eliot, a former New Zealand representative in cycling, holds a DipAppSc from AUT University and lives with his family in the USA.